Open Accessibility Menu

 In a healthy body, infections from germs like bacteria, viruses, fungi, or parasites are prevented or fought by the immune system.
 Sometimes, for reasons that researchers still have not figured out, the immune system stops fighting the germs and instead turns on itself, which can lead to sepsis.

 Just like strokes or heart attacks, sepsis is a medical emergency.
+Rapid care saves lives and limbs.
 If you have signs and symptoms of sepsis, seek medical attention immediately!

 Who’s at Risk?

-Anyone can develop sepsis, but infants, the elderly, as well as people with chronic medical conditions (such as diabetes, lung disease, cancer and kidney disease), people with recent severe illness or hospitalization, and sepsis survivors are at increased risk.
+Anyone can develop sepsis, but people over 65, under 5, and pregnant or postpartum individuals are at greater risk.
+People with chronic medical conditions (such as diabetes, lung disease, cancer and kidney disease), people with recent severe illness or hospitalization, and sepsis survivors are also at increased risk.

 What are the Symptoms?